Friday, September 26, 2025

 ~ Friedrich Nietzsche

-Some people of Indo-European descent want to move away from Christianity because they consider it to be not part of their ethnic history and want to go back to the Indo-European gods.
-The way I see it, my Indo-European ancestors chose to make Christianity their civilizing religion.
-For example, the Scandinavian kings choosing to utilize Christianity for better ease of trade and consolidation of power through its monotheistic structure.
+Some people of Indo-European descent want to move away from Christianity because they consider it to be not part of their ethnic culture and history and so they want to go back to the Indo-European deities which they argue are representative of their own Germanic ancestors.
+The way I see it, my Northwestern European ancestors chose to make Christianity their religion sound 1000 AD for many reasons, but one of them being it was the means to access to trade with other populations.
+So for example, the Scandinavian kings chose to utilize Christianity for better ease of trade and as a way to maintain control and power through its monotheistic structure through the biblical concept of the divine right of kings.

-This collaboration began with the Apostle Paul basically appropriating the Hebrew Bible to his own ends, in that even though he himself was a hebrew of hebrews, he utilized the Old Testament texts by changing the meaning of passages as a midrashic artist, in order to graft Indo-European peoples into Israel.
-This beginning stage of reworking the meaning of Old Testament scriptures to fit an Indo-European paradigm, was continued on with the later Indo-European Christian Church Fathers who combined Greek Philosophy with the New Testament.
+This "hijacking" and appropriation of the Hebrew Bible for new ends, began with the Apostle Paul basically appropriating the Hebrew Bible to his own ends; in that even though he himself was a "hebrew of hebrews," as he puts it, he utilized the Old Testament texts by changing the meaning of passages as a "midrashic artist," in order to graft Indo-European peoples into Israel.
+This beginning stage of reworking the meaning of Old Testament scriptures to fit an Indo-European paradigm, was continued on with the later Indo-European Christian Church Fathers who combined Greek Philosophy with the texts of the New Testament.

 Considering Nietzsche's legitimate criticisms of the apostle Paul, I began to realize that the Apostle Paul is not the end all be all of Christianity.
-Paul simply got the ball rolling so to speak, but his version of Christianity (voluntary martydom, literal spirit-possession, healing handkerchiefs, etc.) is no longer believed in or practiced by most Christians.
+Paul simply got the ball rolling so to speak, but his version of Christianity (voluntary martyrdom, literal spirit-possession, healing handkerchiefs, etc.), is no longer believed in or practiced by most Christians.

-Paul himself represents a form of Nietzschean will to power in that his big ego led him to believe that he was called to graft the Gentiles into Israel before the end of days.
-So basically you have Paul exercising creative will to power in order to get one over on his opponents (the "super apostles") as he utilized the authority of the Old Testament to cleverly graft Gentiles into Israel.
-In the end the Pauline Gentile churches won out over and against the more Torah-observant Jesus-based sects.
+In my view, Paul himself represents a form of Nietzschean will to power in that his ego allowed him to believe that he was called by God to graft the Gentiles into Israel before the end of days.
+So you basically have Paul exercising creative will to power in order to "get one over" on his opponents (the "super apostles" who were his theological rivals) as he utilized the combined authority of the Old Testament with his claim to be receiving divine communication from the resurrected Christ, to cleverly graft Gentiles into Israel in his theology (within his letters and Epistles) which became the core writings of the New Testament.
+In the end, the Pauline message and the Gentile Churches won out over and against the more Torah-observant sects who also interpreted Jesus as the Messiah but rejected Paul's gospel.

-You have to remember that what was powerful and authoritative in the Greek speaking world of the first century was ancient religions, whether it was Egypt or the ancient texts of the Old Testament.
-So what Christianity was is a synchronistic religion that appropriated the ancient authority of the ancient texts of the Old Testament with the Indo-European religious concepts and Greek Philosophy and culture in order to make Gentiles center stage.
+You have to realize that what was powerful and authoritative in the Greek speaking world of the first century were ancient religions, whether it was Egypt or the ancient texts of the Old Testament.
+The more ancient a religion was the more respected and authoritative it seemed in the first century Greek speaking world of Rome.
+So what Christianity was is a synchronistic religion that appropriated the ancient authority of the ancient texts of the Old Testament and combined them with Indo-European religious concepts in the mystery religions and Greek Philosophy and culture, in order to make Gentiles center stage in the narrative drama instead of the Israelites.

-So from the perspective of the cultural evolution of Christianity, you can see that it's evolving away from being a strictly ethinically Jewish sect and toward a hellenized Indo-European religion.
-From this perspective, Christ becomes an avatar for the marriage between the best of hellenized Judaism and later germanization.
-To the point that I don't think you can call Christianity strictly a Jewish offshoot sect but is a hybrid, a collaboration between Roman elites and Hellenic thinkers and Jewish writers (who themselves were heavily influenced by Hellenic culture and the Greek language).
+So from the perspective of the cultural evolution of Christianity, you can see that it's evolving away from being only a strictly ethnically Jewish sect and toward a more hellenized Indo-European religion.
+From this perspective, in many ways within the Gospels, Christ becomes an avatar representing the merger and synthesis of the best of hellenized Judaism and Indo-European religion.
+To the point that I don't think you can call Christianity strictly a Jewish offshoot sect, for it's more of a hybrid religion: a collaboration between Roman elites, Gentile scholars, and Jewish authors who themselves were heavily influenced by Hellenic culture and the Greek language when composing the Gospels.

 No comments: